 Liability to UK inheritance tax turns not on residence but on domicile.

-An individual is subject to IHT on his/her worldwide assets if s/he is domiciled (or deemed domiciled) in the UK, irrespective of where that individual was resident at the time of their death.
+An individual is subject to IHT on his/her worldwide assets if s/he is domiciled (or deemed domiciled) in the UK.

-With regard to commercial property, currently the best way for investors abroad and offshore trusts to avoid exposure to IHT is to hold the UK assets through offshore holding companies, for then the relevant asset for IHT purposes is the shareholding in the offshore company.
+The best way for investors abroad and offshore trusts to avoid exposure to IHT is to hold the UK assets through offshore holding companies, for then the relevant asset for IHT purposes is the shareholding in the offshore company.
 However, it should be noted that if the company makes a transfer of value of the UK assets, it can be apportioned to the company’s shareholders, regardless of their domicile status.
-If the UK asset is a high value residential property the impact of ATED and NRCGT will also need to be considered.
+If the UK asset is a high value residential property the impact of ATED and ATED-related CGT will also need to be considered.

 Insurance against a potential IHT liability can be a cost effective strategy, particularly for younger investors.